 (3) if practicable using reasonable efforts, 75 percent by January 1, 2050.

 (b) Vermont climate collaborative.
-The secretary will participate in the Vermont climate collaborative, a collaboration between state government and Vermont's higher education, business, agricultural, labor, and environmental communities.
-Wherever possible, members of the collaborative shall be included among the membership of the program development working groups established by the climate change oversight committee created under this act.
-State entities shall cooperate with the climate change oversight committee in pursuing the priorities identified by the committee.
-The secretary shall notify the general public that the collaborative is developing greenhouse gas reduction programs and shall provide meaningful opportunity for public comment on program development.
-Programs shall be developed in a manner that implements state energy policy, as specified in 30 V.S.A. § 202a.
+The Secretary will participate in the Vermont climate collaborative, a collaboration between State government and Vermont's higher education, business, agricultural, labor, and environmental communities.
+Wherever possible, members of the collaborative shall be included among the membership of the program development working groups established by the climate change oversight committee created under 2008 Acts and Resolves No. 209, Sec.
+14. State entities shall cooperate with the climate change oversight committee in pursuing the priorities identified by the committee.
+The Secretary shall notify the general public that the collaborative is developing greenhouse gas reduction programs and shall provide meaningful opportunity for public comment on program development.
+Programs shall be developed in a manner that implements State energy policy, as specified in 30 V.S.A. § 202a.

 (d) Advocacy for cap and trade program for greenhouse gases, including those caused by transportation, heating, cooling, and ventilation.
-In order to increase the likelihood of the state meeting the goals established under this section, the public service board, the secretary of natural resources, and the commissioner of public service shall advocate before appropriate regional or national entities and working groups in favor of the establishment of a regional or national cap and trade program for greenhouse gas emissions, including those caused by transportation, heating, cooling, and ventilation.
+In order to increase the likelihood of the State meeting the goals established under this section, the Public Utility Commission, the Secretary of Natural Resources, and the Commissioner of Public Service shall advocate before appropriate regional or national entities and working groups in favor of the establishment of a regional or national cap and trade program for greenhouse gas emissions, including those caused by transportation, heating, cooling, and ventilation.
 This may take the form of an expansion of the existing regional greenhouse gas initiative (RGGI), or it may entail the creation of an entirely new and separate regional or national cap and trade initiative that includes a 100 percent consumer allocation system.
 (Added 2005, No. 168 (Adj.
 Sess.), § 1; amended 2007, No. 209 (Adj.
 Sess.), § 3a.)